jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 ## Generalized additive model (GAM) of dynamic phenotype change during treatment
 Dynamic changes in pathway activity during treatment were characterized in CDK4/6i-sensitive and -resistant cells using generalized additive models (GAM).
 Models integrated RNA data from across ribociclib-resistant and -sensitive cell states, over time and across individual and combined treatments.
 Temporal patterns of pathway activity were partitionaed into four components: i) pre-treatment differences between CDK4/6i-resistant and -sensitive cells, ii) initial response to treatment upon drug addition, iii) pathway reactivation/deactivation during treatment, and iv) plasticity in treatment response upon subsequent drug additions.
 Treatment effects of monotherapies were additively combined, yielding an additive expectation of the combination treatment effect.
 Deviation from the additive expectation quantified synergistic or antagonistic effects of combination therapy.

-.....
-ERIC .....

-file to run gam on all pathways
+The scripts 04_sh10050_MCF7_ssGSEA_gamModel.Rmd and 04_sh10050_MCF7_ssGSEA_gamModel.Rmd and 04_sh11141_CAMA1_ssGSEA_gamModel.Rmd were used to fit GAM-based synergy models to ssGSEA time-series data in MCF7 and CAMA1 cells, quantifying short-term and cumulative drug effects (Afatinib, Ribociclib, Combo) on pathway activity.
+This systematically extracts effect sizes, adjusts for multiple testing, and saves structured outputs for downstream interpretation.
 An example rmarkdown document within this repository shows how the GAM model can be applied (using processed temporal pathway activity data) to generate cell-line-specific results (components i-iv) for a representative pathway.
 See file the html version in this repository (name of file)
-.....      .....

 For each pathway, statistical summaries of the significance of fitted GAM model parametric terms (components i-iii) and treatment synergy effects were generated for each cell line and provided as source data files:
 "sh10050_MCF7_H.C2.C5.C6_gam_short.term_parametric_table_synergy.xlsx"